foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 # v0.24.1 - V11 Compatibility
+This is a minor hotfix release for 0.24 to fix some issues labels on items not being localized properly.

+## Bugfixes
+- Perform global localization before documents are first prepared so labels can correctly be localised.

+# v0.24.1 - V11 Compatibility
 This is a minor hotfix release for 0.24 to fix some issues the LevelDB migration exposed.

 ## Bugfixes